ietf/id-guidelines/README.md

 to use heuristics when tying to locate the second component.

-- [ ] Ensure the second component reasonably identifes the source of the I-D.
+- [ ] Ensure the second component reasonably identifees the source of the I-D.

       If the I-D has been adopted by a stream, ensure the second component is
         * ietf for the IETF stream
         * iab for the IAB stream
         * irtf for the IRTF stream
       Otherwise, ensure that the second component is not a group acronym or a reserved string, is not objectionable, and does not introduce confusion.

 Note that any I-D submitted with one of these stream identifiers in the second component that has not been adopted by the indicated stream will either be rejected or replaced.

-If the I-D is targetted at or has been adopted by a group, the group's acronym should be added to the name just after the second component, separated by a hyphen.
+If the I-D is targeted at or has been adopted by a group, the group's acronym should be added to the name just after the second component, separated by a hyphen.

 - [ ] Ensure adopted or group targetted I-Ds identify the group just after the second component by including the group's acronym.

 Note again that if the I-D has not been adopted into a stream, and identifies a stream in the second component, it will be rejected or replaced.
 In particular for IETF stream documents, the first version of a draft with a name that begins with 'draft-ietf-acronym-' for any working group acronym must be approved by the working group's chairs before it will be posted.

 The remainder of the name describes the purpose of the I-D, usually in just a few words.
 Each word is separated by a hyphen.

 - [ ] Ensure the name reasonably reflects the purpose of the I-D.

 Internet-Drafts are versioned with two digits, separated from the name with a hyphen.
 The initial version of an I-D must be '00', and subsequent updates must increment the version number by one.

 If the I-D is submitted as XML, the name and version of the document will be declared in the appropriate "name" and "version" attributes [RFC 7991], and the filename submitted must be of the form "name-version.xml".

 If the I-D is submitted as plain text, the name and version will appear on the documents first page, and the filename submitted must be of the form "name-version.txt".